AERONET-Project/AeroLinux22/README.md

 #### Version 1.1.1 ####
  * On boot, sends a network settings message to our server via FTP
  * Watch runs on a 26 hour basis now
-#### Bug/ Issues/ To-Do List (Bugs Bolded)
+#### Bug/ Issues/ To-Do List (Bugs Bolded and Italic)
- *  **0Byte sessions of 12 hour, likely narrowed down to issues with completing handshake with tower based on "stale" information in modem, needs a reset and reassociate
+ *  ***0Byte sessions of 12 hour, likely narrowed down to issues with completing handshake with tower based on "stale" information in modem, needs a reset and reassociate***
- *  **PPP DNS failures on clean image build using Hologram chatscripts (Yet indeterminate)
+ *  ***PPP DNS failures on clean image build using Hologram chatscripts (Yet indeterminate)***
- *  Switching the modem status check to actually read the modem state back over serial and then determine actions, culminating in obsoleting of the
+ *  Switching the modem status check to actually read the modem state back over serial and then determine actions, culminating in obsoleting of the USB subsystem reset and driver unbind reset mode (does not appear to work).
  *  Power loss causes corruption of SD card, need to implement graceful shutdown and power watchdog to reset pi on power return unless pi asserting boot
  *  Design and build of a supercapacitor based UPS to carry over operation long enough to graceful shutdown
  *  Button for end location user to be able to gracefully shut down the pi, LED embedded to show when clear to unplug when lit.